Attention: Accredited Home School Graduates

 - Permanent Resident Card (USCIS form I-151 or I-551)

-- After you are accepted to GHC, you can sign up for orientation where you will meet with an academic advisor and register for classes
+- Register to attend Orientation through the Check Admissions Status link (at orientation you will meet with an academic advisor and register for classes)

 *A certification of immunization signed by a licensed healthcare provider is required for continued registration (after student’s first semester of attendance) at GHC.